This post may contain affiliate links. Should you purchase anything through my link I will get paid a small commission at not cost to you.

 The C Stand has several moving parts and has some weight to it too.
 The legs can fold up flat so that you can lay it down.
 Due to the way the legs are separated when open, they can be stacked inside each other when standing, which is usually how I would store them in my studio.

-They are used to rig anything and everything you can think of – fill cards, cameras, lights, flags, silks, scrims, diffusion panels, you get the idea.
+They are used to rig anything and everything you can think of – fill cards, lights, flags, silks, scrims, diffusion panels, you get the idea.
+They are not commonly used to rig cameras though.

 They come in two sizes, a 40 inch stand or a 20 inch stand, also called a Shorty.